 How is your credit score determined?

-Every time you take out credit, you offer the credit bureaus an example of how you’re able to manage credit.
-If you consistently default on your payments – in other words, your payments are late, or they aren’t paid in full – this will be recorded and considered by future creditors.
+Every time you take out credit, you give the credit bureaus an indication of your creditworthiness.
+If you consistently default on your payments – in other words, your payments are late, or you don’t pay in full – this will be recorded and considered by future creditors.

-There are four credit bureaus in South Africa (TransUnion, Compuscan, Experian, and Xpert Decision Systems) and their job is to gather information on individuals’ creditworthiness.
+There are five main credit bureaus in South Africa, these being TransUnion, Compuscan, Experian, Vericred, and Xpert Decision Systems (XDS).
+These bureaus gather information on individuals’ creditworthiness.

 Do you have a good credit score?

 When analysing your credit report, you’ll notice that you’re graded according to a certain score.
-This number is a reflection of your creditworthiness and it will determine whether future creditors will be able to trust you.
+This is a reflection of your creditworthiness and it will determine whether future creditors trust you.

 - 851 - 900: Good

 - 1 - 2: Not enough information to score

 The higher your score, the more willing creditors will be to offer you credit, and the lower your interest rate will be - and vice versa.